wassimj/topologicPy/UBUNTU_setup.md

 ## Testing

-To test Topologic, please refer the test examples in [README.md](./README.md)
+To test Topologic, please refer to the test examples in [README.md](./README.md)